MicrosoftDocs/win32/desktop-src/Controls/tbn-querydelete.md

 ---
 title: TBN\_QUERYDELETE notification code
-description: Notifies the toolbar's parent window whether a button may be deleted from a toolbar while the user is customizing the toolbar.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'fa6a8fe4-a9a3-4c59-9237-d28bd34d664c'
+description: Notifies the toolbars parent window whether a button may be deleted from a toolbar while the user is customizing the toolbar.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: fa6a8fe4-a9a3-4c59-9237-d28bd34d664c
+keywords:
-keywords: ["TBN_QUERYDELETE notification code Windows Controls"]
+- TBN_QUERYDELETE notification code Windows Controls
 topic_type:
 - apiref
 api_name: